The Odd Couple

 "Where did my jeans go?"

-"I may have put them on???
+“What?
 DID HE SERIOUSLY WEAR MY JEANS TO WORK?" was Garrett's exasperated response.
-And then I did the unthinkable in a very stressful Garrett moment.
+And then I did the unthinkable.
+I got the giggles.
+The situation was so bad, it was funny.
+Only Ben.

-Garrett wasn't a bit pleased.
+Garrett wasn't pleased.
 Both at Ben for taking his jeans and at me for my response.
 But in the end, Garrett gets the 'stepfather of the year' award for ultimately keeping his cool.
 We all survived, including the jeans.
 And Ben apologized to Garrett later.
 Kumbaya by dinner time.

 "Oh....I couldn't find my work jeans.
 I found these in Grant's closet.
-I think they are from 8th grade"
+I think they are from 8th grade."

 I do love my Felix and Oscar.
 They bring spice to our lives and make me smile every day.
 As I often remind myself, life would be boring if we were all the same.